bsdpot/potluck/mariadb/README.md

 REPLICATEUSER is the username for replication user and REPLICATEPASS is the password.

+GALERAHOST is the IP address of a `haproxy-sql` instance which will provide loadbalancing between two or three `mariadb` instances.
+A user called `galera` is created with no password and no access to databases.

 REMOTELOG is the IP address of a destination ```syslog-ng``` server, such as with the ```loki``` flavour, or ```beast-of-argh``` flavour.

 # Usage